Health in Malta: Hospitals and Public Health Facilities

-The Maltese healthcare systems consists of both public and private streams of health service facilities.
+The Maltese healthcare system consists of both public and private streams of health service facilities.
 The public, tax-funded channel of healthcare is free for Maltese residents at the point of service and provides a large scope of high quality facilities.
 The Mater Dei Hospital located in Msida is the primary hospital nationally and also functions as a training hospital.
-It was established in 2007, up until which St Luke's in Pieta was the nations primary public hospital.
+It was established in 2007, up until which St Luke's in Pieta was the nation's primary public hospital.
 Both hospitals provide a full range of services and serve a large proportion of the nation's population.

 There has been recent growth in Malta's private healthcare system with an increased number of individuals residing in Malta purchasing insurance through private providers.
-Private hospitals provide treatment using advanced technologies with a number of smaller private hospitals providing specialised care for a broad range of health conditions.
+Private hospitals provide treatment using advanced technologies with some smaller private hospitals providing specialised care for a broad range of health conditions.